-Availability is limited to those Members who have a ChargePoint Home electric vehicle charge that is connected to WIFI or who are users of the Optiwatt application.
-Members will need to download either the ChargePoint app or the Optiwatt app to sign up for the program.
-Once signed up a signal will be sent to either the charger or the onboard vehicle computer that will regulate the flow of power during control periods.
+Availability is limited to those Members who are users of the Optiwatt application.
+Members will need to download the Optiwatt app to sign up for the program.
+Once signed up a signal will be sent to the onboard vehicle computer that will regulate the flow of power during control periods.